wikimedia/mediawiki-extensions-StructuredNavigation/README.md

 ## About this extension
 **StructuredNavigation** allows creating navigation templates that can be used on articles.

-  - ...are machine-readable (`.json`, a universally accepted format )
-  - ...produce a standard, semantic HTML output

 ## Benefits
 Using this extension allows creating navigations that are: